FinalCraftMC/PLUpdater/README.md

 ###### How it works?

 This mod will look inside the folder "PLUpdates" and get the bukkit-plugin-name of every bukkit .jar that is inside it, and then search in the plugins folder for the jar with the same plugin-identifier to delete it and move the new one to the new location!

+# Important !!!

+This mod does not work on WINDOWS!